solita/solita.github.com/_posts/2024-01-25-azure-without-secrets-part-2.md

 When creating material for this blog post I created a sample database model for a phonebook application.
 It had only one table with three columns; ID, person's name and phone number.
 I left it out of this post in addition to applying the database changes, as there are no differences compared to password-based authentication.
 However, here are links on how to do those things: [create a database model](https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli#create-the-model), [install tools for database updates and apply changes](https://learn.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli#create-the-database).

 #### Inject data context and access the database
-Configure data context to use right database client and connection string
+Configure data context to use the right database client and connection string
 ```csharp
 var builder = WebApplication.CreateBuilder(args);